kcang2/asst2/README.md

 Summary:

-TaskSystem is the class that schedules (parallel) work.
+TaskSystem is the class that schedules and launches bulk tasks (parallel work).
 Runnable runs the tasks (Mandelbrot etc.)
-Dependency graph is a vector of task IDs.
+Dependency graph is a vector of taskIDs, where each element represents the bulk tasks IDs that must be completed, so that the current bulk task can start.

 # Assignment 2: Building A Task Execution Library (from the Ground Up) #